aldrinjenson/blog/content/posts/add-splash-screen-in-react-native-app.md

 export default class App extends Component {
   componentDidMount() {
     // do stuff while splash screen is shown
-    // After having done stuff (such as async tasks) hide the splash
+    // After having done stuff (such as async tasks) hide the splash screen SplashScreen.hide();
-    // screen
-    SplashScreen.hide();
   }
 }
 ```

-In case you are using functional components, just call SplashScreen.hide() inside a useEffect hook with an empty dependency array.
+In case you are using functional components, just call SplashScreen.hide() inside a `useEffect` hook with an empty dependency array.

 ---

 And, there you go my friends, that’s all there is to it.

+I have tested the above in android and it works perfectly.
+Inability of having Apple device have prevented me from verifying it on iOS, but hopefully this should all work fine.
 If the above solution for some reason didn’t work for you, or if you want to add some advanced effects in your splash screen like customizing the color of the status bar when loading etc, here are the references I used.
 However, do keep in mind that all software related guides(including this one) tend to get outdated as new features get added to the various packages used and some breaking change occurs.
 That being said, all the best to your project.
 Cheers ✨

 - https://medium.com/handlebar-labs/how-to-add-a-splash-screen-to-a-react-native-app-ios-and-android-30a3cec835ae
 - https://www.npmjs.com/package/react-native-splash-screen